jamesukiyo/learning-notes/Learn JS Codecademy - Beginner.md

 // string interpolation to display sentence about name and ages console.log(`My name is ${myName}.
 I am ${myAge} years old in human years which is ${myAgeDogYears} years old in dog years.`);
 ```

+## 2. Conditionals

+Conditional statements check condition(s) and perform a task based on them.